rishiraj/firerequests/README.md

 ```

 #### Parameters:
-- `url` (required): The URL to download the file from.
+- `urls` (required): The URL to download the file from.
-- `--filename` (optional): The name to save the downloaded file.
+- `--filenames` (optional): The name to save the downloaded file.
 Defaults to filename from URL.
 - `--max_files` (optional): The number of concurrent file chunks.
 Defaults to 10.
 - `--chunk_size` (optional): The size of each chunk in bytes.
 Defaults to `2 * 1024 * 1024` (2 MB).
 - `--headers` (optional): A dictionary of headers to include in the download request.